75tyle/AtliQ-Hardware-Finance-Sales-Analytics-Report/README.md

 - Utilized **DAX** for calculated columns and measures.

 ### Soft Skills
-- Strong understanding of **Sales Reports**.
+- Strong understanding of **Sales and Finance Reports**.
 - Designed user-centric reports with a focus on clarity and functionality.
 - Fine-tuned report generation processes for optimal performance.
 - Adopted a systematic approach to report development for consistency and accuracy.

 ---

-Feel free to explore the project files and dashboards included in this repository to understand AtliQ Hardware's sales performance in depth.
+Feel free to explore the project files included in this repository to understand AtliQ Hardware's financial and sales performance in depth.